 I use four strategies in my trading, in response to trading signals (such as breakouts above the 20-day price channel), high implied options volatility, and persistently rising trends on a chart, and in anticipation of events ( such as earnings announcements).

-I shall do further analysis on Monday, June 15.
+I shall make final trading decisions on Monday, Aug.
+15.